 Straddling Europe and Asia, the Black Sea links north to south and east to west.
+Bound by Crimea, Ukraine and the Caucasus, the Black Sea is a body of water shared by Turkey and Russia.
 It has undergone countless political transformations over time.
 Some say the region is now coming into its own - but it remains a contested and politically complex neighborhood that is home to deep national fault lines.

 This reflects the changing dynamics of the Black Sea

 countries and the complex realities of their politics and conflicts, economies

 and societies.
 Geography, foreign interest in the region and the area's